+Hi!
 I’m Katie.
-I’m 23 years old.
+I’m

-I love running to stay fit and eating to stay healthy.
-Hence, I am a “Hungry Runner.”
+I love running to stay fit and eating to feel healthy and strong.
 The funny thing is, I haven’t always been a runner.
 In fact, I used to hate running.
-And until very recently, I never gave so much as a second thought to any of the foods that I ate.
+And it wasn’t until after I graduated college that I started thinking about how the foods I ate were affecting my body.

 For most of my life, I’ve been an athlete.
 When I was younger, I dabbled in just about everything from cheer leading and horseback riding to softball and ice skating before I tried out for the swim team when I was 11 years old.
 I don’t know what it was about swimming that hooked me so quickly, but I ended up sticking with it for seven years until I went away to college.

 Then came college.
 After much debate, I chose not to swim competitively because I knew how big of a time commitment it would be.
 I was interested in pursuing other things (like writing and editing for the school newspaper) that I knew I wouldn’t have time for if I had chosen to join the swim team.
 So, my high-intensity, two-hour-a-day workouts were suddenly taken completely out of the equation, and at the same time, I was introduced to the tempting and not-so-healthy world of college campus food.
-For someone who was used to being able to eat whatever they wanted, whenever they wanted with absolutely no consequences, this was basically a fool proof recipe for gaining weight in a matter of no time at all.
+For someone who was used to being able to eat whatever they wanted, whenever they wanted with pretty much no consequences, this was basically a fool-proof recipe for gaining weight in a matter of no time at all.
 And that’s what happened.
 I began to gain weight for the first time in my life and suddenly discovered what it felt like to feel uncomfortable in my own skin.

-And two, I had no idea what it actually meant to eat healthily, I was just guessing.
-So, for the most part of the three years I spent at school, I held onto the extra weight I had gained and I couldn’t figure out why — no matter what I did — I just couldn’t crush those “Freshman 15.”
+And two, I had no idea what it actually meant to eat well, I was just guessing.
+So, for the most part of the three years I spent at school (yes, I earned my bachelor’s degree in three years), I held onto the extra weight I had gained and I couldn’t figure out why — no matter what I did — I just couldn’t crush those “Freshman 15.”